MicroByre/public-assessments/uiux/README.md

 **If you are building a React application**, just start with the configuration as it has already has been provided to you.

 **If you are using something else**, just place the static content and other assets in the `fe_service/frontend` directory.
-The current content in that direct is the direct result of a React build.
+The current content in that directory is the result of a React build.